Chapter 2.04

 3. Council members shall not email other council members about such agenda items.

-E. Internet and Electronic Resources/Equipment and Facility Use.
+F. Internet and Electronic Resources/Equipment and Facility Use.

 1. Policy.
-It is the policy of the city council that Internet and electronic resources equipment use shall conform to and be consistent with the requirements of City of Prosser Administrative Policy (IT 001), “Information Technology,” adopted hereby and incorporated herein by this reference.
+It is the policy of the city council that internet and electronic resources equipment use shall conform to and be consistent with the requirements of city of Prosser administrative policy (IT 001), “Information Technology,” adopted hereby and incorporated herein by this reference.

 It is important to note that all letters, memoranda, and interactive computer communication involving city council members and members of advisory boards and commissions, the subject of which relates to the conduct of government or the performance of any governmental function, with exceptions stated by the Public Records Act (Chapter 42.56 RCW), are public records.